MKLab-ITI/pygrank/docs/basics/evaluation.md

     If None (default) all nodes are included in the evaluation.
 You can overwrite this value at any point with `measure.exclude = ...`.

-    Unsupervised measures may also take a *graph* argument to internally convert provided data to a graph signal if needed.
+    Unsupervised measures may also take an optional *graph* argument.
+This helps convert provided data to a graph signal internally when calling the measure with not a signal.

 An example of how to use measures follows.
 In that we also used `Threshold` postprocessor to convert scores to binary values,